ironwillvii-rgb/Drillmaster/Design/Characters/Example-Main-Character/Character-Profile.md

 ## General Details

-Name: Doug Dooley
+Name: The Drillmaster

 Age: 25

 Sex: Male

-World Location: Space
+World Location: Earth

-Next of Kin: Deela Dooley
+Next of Kin: The Shovel Queen

 ## History
-Doug Dooley has always been enthustic about drilling even as a young boy.
-His talents made him get hired as a miner gatering resources for his planet.
-He has always had a rivalry with Dillan, a co worker who always seemed to take the easy way out rather than doing actual work.
-Doug and his wife Deela have always lived in peace, but Doug always felt like he wanted to do more.
+Drillmaster and his Best Friend has always wanted to build a town together.
+To do this The Drillmaster will have to use his expert Drilling skills in order to gain materials.
+Their hopes is to populate the town in order to create the best town they can.

 ## Psychology

-Likes: Drilling, Sky Diving, Worm Cheese, Resources, Workaholic.
+Likes: Drilling, Worm Cheese, Resources, Workaholic.

-Dislikes: Dillan, Laziness, Mint Beetles,
+Dislikes: Underground Monsters, Laziness, Mint Beetles, hates the cold

-Flaws/Weaknesses:
+Flaws/Weaknesses: Jack of all trades master of none, oblivous, hates the cold, doesen't sleep enough, obesstion to dig.

-Resistances/Strengths:
+Resistances/Strengths: Never gives up, good at finding resources, hard worker, deals with heat very well.

 From History:

-Exhibits behaviours such as Eg.
+Exhibits behaviours such as excitable to drill.
+Very chatty to everyone, espeically if its about drilling.

 ## Social Connections
 Friends with: